-The User shall maintain User owned communications link and functionality that are used to provide DER Management Functionality via an Authorised Agent.
+The User shall maintain User owned communications link and functionality that are used to provide DER Management functionality (see 4.3.3) via an Authorised Agent.

 4.11 Technical Studies

 No technical studies for connection of basic EG systems pertaining to the Western Power network are required to be carried out by the User to enable connection to the distribution network.